Note: If the software cannot detect your Buffalo drive, click on the “Can’t Find the Drive?” option to detect your Buffalo hard drive manually.

 Updating the drivers may resolve compatibility issues and restore proper function to your Buffalo external hard drive.

-Are there any file system errors on the external hard drive? 💾❌
+4: Are there any file system errors on the external hard drive?
+Check for File System Errors

 File system errors can cause your Buffalo external hard drive to malfunction.
 Use the built-in disk check utility to fix these errors:

-- Type chkdsk X: /f /r (replace X with the drive letter assigned to your Buffalo external hard drive) and hit Enter.
+- Open Command Prompt (Admin) >type chkdsk X: /f /r (replace X with the drive letter assigned to your Buffalo external hard drive) and hit Enter.

 - Wait for the disk check utility to scan and repair any errors on your drive.